sociomantic-tsunami/ghs/man.rst

   If arbitrary positional arguments are passed instead, then the contents are sent to GitHub as a json list of the items instead of a dictionary.

+  The `rq` object also provides access to the especial exception `GitHubError`, which is thrown when GitHub reports an error throgh a JSON object in the response.
+You can catch this type of exception and report better error messages in your scripts.
+If you need more details about the error you can use its attributes: `message`, `documentation_url` and `errors`.

   `args` is the raw command line arguments that follows the script in the command line call.
 You can use regular Python facilities to parse the arguments, like the `argparse` module.